The Pickwick Papers MCQs

 D. Mr. Jackson.

-Mr. Jackson is a minor, yet notable, character from the firm of Dodson and Fogg, whose attempt to confuse Sam Weller is met with the servant’s characteristic sharp wit.
+Mr. Jackson, from the firm of Dodson and Fogg, attempts to confuse Sam Weller but is met with his sharp wit.

 50. What happened to the Pickwick Club at the very end of the novel?